burtonator/spinn3r-artemis-client-example/README.md

 ========================

-The Spinn3r artemis client is used to connect to Spinn3r and fetch content from our servers spooling content to disk.
+The Spinn3r artemis client is used to connect to Spinn3r and fetch content from our servers, downloading it, and spooling the resulting content to disk.

 This project provides both an open source example of how to use the client in your application as well as the official client.

 Support and Questions
 ========================